 Godfrey has a Master’s Degree in Human Services Planning and Administration.
 While in Dakota County, he initiated the Juvenile Detention Alternative Initiative which led to the reduction of juveniles in detention, and the implementation of specialty courts.
 He led the implementation, training, quality assurance, and outcomes of Evidence Based Practices (EBP).
 Allen is a member of the State EBP Policy Committee and serves on the Minnesota Specialty Court Advisory Committee.

-Sheriff Bill Hutton, Minnesota Sheriff’s Association
+William Hutton, Member, Minnesota Sheriff's Association

 In 33 of 87 counties governed by the Community Corrections Act, the supervision fee amount is set by the local corrections agency.
 In the remaining 54 counties the amount is set by the Department of Corrections or the local County Board.